bbaldino/parsely/README.md

 below for more information.

 The `ByteOrder` generic is used to describe how the data is laid out in the buffer (e.g. LittleEndian or BigEndian).
-The `BitRead`/`BitWrite` types are the buffer to read from/write to.
-It comes from the [bit-cursor](http://github.com/bbaldino/bitcursor) crate.
+The `B` generic is the buffer type.
+Typically this is an instance of `BitBuf` for reading and `BitBufMut` for writing.
+Both types come from the [bit-cursor](http://github.com/bbaldino/bitcursor) crate.

 ## Attributes